Digital rights management: Implementations

 In addition, platforms such as Steam may include DRM mechanisms.
 Most of the mechanisms above are copy protection mechanisms rather than DRM mechanisms per se.

 Laws

 The World Intellectual Property Organization supports the World Intellectual Property Organization Copyright Treaty (WCT) which requires nations to enact laws against DRM circumvention.
 The WIPO Internet Treaties do not mandate criminal sanctions, merely requiring "effective legal remedies".

+Australia

+Australia prohibits circumvention of "access control technical protection measures" in Section 116 of the Copyright Act.
+The law currently imposes penalties for circumvention of such measures as well as the manufacturing and distribution of tools to enable it.

+DRM may be legally circumvented under a few distinct circumstances which are named as exceptions in the law: